opnfv/joid/docs/release/installation/installationprocedure.rst

 **Minimum 2 networks**

 | ``1.
-First for Admin network with gateway to access external network``
+First for Admin/Management network with gateway to access external network``
 | ``2.
-Second for public network to consume by tenants for floating ips``
+Second for floating ip network to consume by tenants for floating ips``

-**NOTE: JOID support multiple isolated networks for data as well as storage.
+**NOTE: JOID support multiple isolated networks for API, data as well as storage.
 Based on your network options for Openstack.**

 **Minimum 6 physical servers**